A Rising Tide Lifts All Boats

-If you would have asked me ten years ago if I would ever write a book on Donald Trump I would have said you're nuts.
+If you would have asked me ten years ago, if I would ever write a book on Donald Trump, I would have said you're nuts.
 If you had asked me if he would be elected President of the United States, I would have said you're definitely nuts.

-But when I met with President-elect Trump over four years ago I felt the energy in the room.
-There was something about the follow up meetings with him that resulted in power beyond words.
+But when I met with President-elect Trump over four years ago, I felt the energy in the room.
+There was something about the follow-up meetings with him that resulted in power beyond words.

-In every meeting with Trump I knew that he was more than a successful developer/marketer and I attempted to soak up every nugget of wisdom in effort to become a more intelligent investor.
+In every meeting with Trump, I knew that he was more than a successful developer/marketer and I attempted to soak up every nugget of wisdom in an effort to become a more intelligent investor.
 I was interested to learn about the failures and the successes - and the intersection of the two defined as the lessons in life.

 I'm headed to Washington DC today for the Presidential Inauguration.
 This is an especially exciting time for me because it validates the years of work that went into my book, The Trump Factor: Unlocking The Secrets Behind The Trump Empire.